Sylvester McCoy: Early work (1964–1986)

-McCoy came to prominence as a member of the experimental theatre troupe "The Ken Campbell Roadshow".
-His best known act was as a stuntman character called "Sylveste McCoy" in a play entitled An Evening with Sylveste McCoy (the name was coined by actor Brian Murphy, who worked beside Kent-Smith at the Roundhouse Theatre and originated in the Wolfe Tones version of "Big Strong Man"), where his stunts included putting a fork and nails up his nose and stuffing ferrets down his trousers, and setting his head on fire.
-As a joke, the programme notes listed Sylveste McCoy as played by "Sylveste McCoy" and, conscious that he may have needed to distinguish himself from the American actor Kent Smith as his career progressed, Kent-Smith maintained the stage name.
+As a member of Campbell's Roadshow, McCoy performed in pubs and clubs.
+His best known act was titled An Evening with Sylvester McCoy: The Human Bomb.
+He portrayed a strongman who performed antics such as stuffing ferrets down his trousers and hammering nails up his nose.
+His character's name "Sylvester McCoy" (sometimes spelt "Sylveste McCoy") was coined by Murphy and originated in the Wolfe Tones version of "Big Strong Man".
+As a joke, the programme notes listed the character as played by Sylvester McCoy.
+Conscious that he may have needed to distinguish himself from the American actor Kent Smith as his career progressed, Kent-Smith adopted the stage name.
 Canadian critic Milton Shulman believed McCoy's name and fictionalised biography were genuine in his review of the Roadshow.

-Notable television appearances before he gained the role of the Doctor included roles in Vision On (where he played Pepe/Epep, a character who lived in the mirror), an O-Man in Jigsaw and Tiswas.
-Every episode of the innovative ATV schools maths programme Leapfrog featured McCoy as "Bert" in wordless sequences filmed out of doors, as he attempted to form regular geometric patterns from different numbers of logs or carpet squares.
-He also appeared in Eureka, often suffering from the effects of inventions of Wilf Lunn, and as Wart, assistant to StarStrider in the Children's ITV series of the same name.
+McCoy was invited by director Joan Littlewood to take part in further theatre productions, and over the next few years McCoy worked extensively across stage and screen.
+McCoy played Pepe/Epep, a character who lived in the mirror in Vision On.
 McCoy also portrayed, in one-man shows on the stage, two famous movie comedians: Stan Laurel and Buster Keaton.
 While playing Laurel, who had adopted his stage name due to the perceived bad luck of his real name containing thirteen letters, McCoy realised his stage name also had thirteen letters and added an "r" to the end of "Sylveste".
-He also appeared as Henry "Birdie" Bowers in the 1985 television serial about Scott's last Antarctic expedition, The Last Place on Earth.
+He also appeared as Henry "Birdie" Bowers in the 1985 television serial about Scott's last Antarctic expedition, The Last Place on Earth (1985).